Drug Treatment Court

 The 36th District Veterans Treatment Court was established in November 2010, and was the second Veterans Court in the State of Michigan.
 The Veterans Treatment Court is designed to assist veterans with unique challenges with mental health and substance abuse, without having to experience any delays and to connect the veteran with available resources in a timely manner.

 Veterans Treatment Court is committed to assisting with early intervention, treatment, and rehabilitation of those defendants who have served in the military services.
 A veteran in contact with the criminal justice system can be appropriately diverted from a jail sentence and into mental health and/or substance abuse treatment.
 Appropriate referrals and assistance with educational and employment goals may also be a part of the veteran’s sentence and plan of supervision.
 The 36th District Veterans Treatment Court also works in conjunction with the John Dingell Veterans Administration Medical Center to offer ancillary services to the veterans and works in collaboration with the Case Managers to achieve those goals.
-Participation in Veterans Treatment Court requires a commitment of 12 months to two years and includes three levels: Level 1 – Stabilization, Level 2 – Transition, and Level 3 – Maintenance.
+Participation in Veterans Treatment Court requires a commitment of 14 months to two years and includes five phases: Phase 1 – Acute Stabilization, Phase 2 –Clinical Stabilization, Phase 3 – Prosocial Habilitation, Phase 4 – Adaptive Habilitation and Phase 5 – Continuing Care.
+There is a graduation ceremony upon successful completion of the program.

 Street Outreach Court Detroit